Decoration

 Ceramic Tiles: A Cost-Effective Choice for Indoor Use

 Ceramic tiles are among the most popular choices in Kenya, especially for residential projects.
 They're ideal for wall tiles in Kenya, kitchens, and indoor floors.
-If you're considering upgrading your surfaces, choosing a quality floor tile in Kenya ensures durability, stain resistance, and easy maintenance thanks to the glazed finish of most ceramic tiles.
+If you're considering upgrading your surfaces, choosing a quality floor tiles in Kenya ensures durability, stain resistance, and easy maintenance thanks to the glazed finish of most ceramic tiles.

 Pros: